manuelelucchi/manuelelucchi.github.io/_posts/2021-04-12-dotnet-migration.md

 math: true
 mermaid: true
 ---
-For the last couple of months, one of my tasks was to gradually migrate 2 big WPF solutions from an old workflow to a more recent one.
+For the last couple of months, one of my tasks was to gradually migrate 2 big [WPF](https://docs.microsoft.com/en-us/visualstudio/designers/getting-started-with-wpf?view=vs-2019) solutions from an old workflow to a more recent one.
 That includes upgrading the runtime version (from .NET Framework 4.5.2 to possibly .NET 5) but also the CI/CD and many other things.
-This article sums up the (not so bad) experience.
+This article is the first part of the (not so bad) experience.

 ## What's there?
 When I started digging on the projects there were 2 solutions (One for each product) with respectively 32 and 70 C# projects and that we'll call product __A__ and __B__ through the article.
-Most of them were libraries linked to the main executable (a WPF app) and some manual testing applications and basically all targeted .NET 4.5.2 (some 4.5).
-There were some references to COM components, OCX libraries and native DLLs.
+Most of them were libraries linked to the main executable and basically all of them targeted .NET 4.5.2 (some 4.5).
+There were also some references to COM components, OCX libraries and native DLLs.

 The solutions were structured in a pretty common way, with a folder for each layer: Presentation, Services, Data, Domain.
 Some of the projects of B where in common with A, but they had to manually copy the updated binaries.
 This set is internally called "Framework".